MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 PS C:\>
 ```
-Next make sure that your system has a valid IP Address and take note of this address for later use.
+Next make sure that your system has a valid IP Address using `ipconfig` and take note of this address for later use.

 ```
+ipconfig

 Ethernet adapter Ethernet 3:

    Connection-specific DNS Suffix  . :